Pulsar PG7750BCO - 6250/7750W Dual Fuel Generator With Electric Start

 Price comparison

-As you can see from this interactive chart, when compared to other 5500-6500W dual fuel generators, the Pulsar PG7750BCO is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 5500-6500W dual fuel generators, the Pulsar PG7750BCO is on the average side of the price range.

 The bottom line